Feryel-Ben-Rhaiem/DMML-2022-Zurich/README.md

 ### Logistic Regression
 [Logistic regression](https://www.javatpoint.com/logistic-regression-in-machine-learning) is one of the most popular Machine Learning algorithms, which comes under the Supervised Learning technique.
 It is used for predicting the categorical dependent variable using a given set of independent variables.

-### K-nearest neighbor
+### k-Nearest Neighbor
-In machine learning, the [k-nearest neighbors algorithm (kNN)](https://github.com/kk7nc/Text_Classification/blob/master/README.rst#k-nearest-neighbor) is a non-parametric technique used for classification.
+In machine learning, the [k-Nearest Neighbors algorithm (kNN)](https://github.com/kk7nc/Text_Classification/blob/master/README.rst#k-nearest-neighbor) is a non-parametric technique used for classification.
 This method is used in Natural-language processing (NLP) as a text classification technique in many researches in the past decades.

 ### Decision Tree
 One of earlier classification algorithm for text and data mining is [decision tree](https://github.com/kk7nc/Text_Classification/blob/master/README.rst#decision-tree).
 Decision tree classifiers (DTC's) are used successfully in many diverse areas of classification.
 The structure of this technique includes a hierarchical decomposition of the data space (only train dataset).
 Decision tree as classification task was introduced by D. Morgan and developed by JR. Quinlan.
 The main idea is creating trees based on the attributes of the data points, but the challenge is determining which attribute should be in parent level and which one should be in child level.
 To solve this problem, De Mantaras introduced statistical modeling for feature selection in tree.